askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tutorials/netlify-post-deploy-function-golang-tutorial/index.md

 ## Creating the Netlify Function

 Netlify's documentation on Netlify Functions is OK, but not great.
-It took some jumping around and some additional digging to figure out everything i needed to do, but eventually I figured it all out.
+It took some jumping around and some additional digging to figure out everything i needed to do, but eventually, I figured it all out.
 Here are the steps I completed as well as some helpful "missing documentation" I encountered along the way.

 ### Create the File - Naming is important!

 ### Writing the execution steps

+{{< gist gmorse81 61c8257d0ccf14cedef078ecf3685ac3 >}}

 ### Debugging the Payload